Render Engines

 Photoshop compositing

 Photoshop is by far the best for compositing images.
-If one plans on compositing EXR images in Photoshop, the EXR IO plugin is required.
+If one intends to composite EXR images in Photoshop, the EXR IO plugin is required.

 Adjustment Layers